All good things come to an end.

 If you feel a little anxious or depressed – that’s normal.
 It is a reflection of the reliable uncertainty that has accompanied us on our journey since Lucy first stood up on her hind legs.

-We’ve jumped through hoops, got the degrees, promotions, education, and experience we thought were going to buy us the American Dream.
+We’ve jumped through hoops, got the degrees, promotions, education, and experience we thought was going to buy us the American Dream.
 Congratulations.
 We’ve done ‘it.’
 If it feels like smoke and mirrors, it’s because the reward functions of the feedback loop – the white picket fence, owning homes, starting families – are still just out of reach.

 Perhaps that’s why we are the generation who feels like we haven’t grown up.